AI Use Cases/Construction

 What is the timeframe to deploy AI identity threat detection?

-Deployment takes 10-14 weeks from kickoff to full production.
-Weeks 1-2 cover discovery and system integration planning; weeks 3-6 involve secure connector setup to your Procore, Autodesk, Sage 300, and other platforms, plus baseline model training on your historical data; weeks 7-10 include pilot testing with your IT team and tuning alert thresholds; weeks 11-14 focus on full rollout and team training.
-Most Construction clients see measurable threat detection results within 60 days of go-live as the AI refines behavioral baselines on your live environment.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover discovery, system integration planning, and secure connector setup to your Procore, Autodesk, Sage 300, and other platforms.
+Weeks 4-10 cover baseline model training on your historical data and pilot testing with your IT team, tuning alert thresholds based on feedback.
+Weeks 11-14 cover full rollout and team training.
+A rollout like this is scoped to show measurable threat detection results within 60 days of go-live as the AI refines behavioral baselines on your live environment.

 What makes Revenue Institute's AI identity threat detection solution tailored for the Construction industry?